stream-protocol/streamlink/streamlink/README.md

 Stream**Link** is a lightweight, non-custodial wallet designed with simplicity and user control in mind.
 Its primary goal?
 To make transferring digital assets as straightforward as sending a link.

+- Stream**Link** is not just another digital wallet.
+It's a paradigm shift in how we think about and handle digital asset transfers.
+By merging simplicity with control, Stream**Link** is poised to become an essential tool for both crypto novices and veterans.

 #### Key Features:

 1. **Complete Control:** Stream**Link** is non-custodial, meaning you have full control over your assets.
 No third party holds your funds.